Vajalol/VUI/VUI_MASTER_PLAN.md

 - Must use existing module names exactly as specified
 - Enhancing existing modules rather than creating new ones

-## Current Focus: Module Standardization
+## Current Focus: Module Standardization and Theme Integration
+1. Standardizing all modules with consistent file structure and theme support
+2. Implementing ThemeIntegration.lua for each module to ensure unified theming across the addon suite
-Merging duplicate files and maintaining a one-file-per-purpose approach to improve code organization and reduce confusion.
+3. Merging duplicate files and maintaining a one-file-per-purpose approach to improve code organization and reduce confusion
+4. Ensuring each module properly initializes its theme integration component

 ## Configuration Approach
 - Tabbed interface for better organization of settings